 Bubbles on Bottles

-Students observe that a change in the temperature of air can impact the size of a bubble placed on a bottle that is cooled and/or heated.
+Students observe that a change in the temperature of air can impact the size of a bubble.

-- Students observe that change in temperature of the air in a bubble will change the volume of the bubble
+- Students will observe that change in air temperature will change the volume of the bubble.

-- Students will be able to describe the relationship between the change in a unit of air's temperature to its volume
+- Students will be able to describe the relationship between air temperature and volume.

 For each pair of students: